-Facebook nears 2 billion users
+Facebook spooks investors with talk of slowing ad sales growth

-To put that another way: Facebook (FB, Tech30) has added the equivalent of Twitter's (TWTR, Tech30) entire user base in a year.
+"We expect to see ad revenue growth rates come down meaningfully [in 2017]," Wehner said.

-As Facebook's user base continues to grow, so does its appeal to advertisers.
+The reason: Facebook expects slower growth in "ad load," or the number of ads it can put in front of users.

 Facebook's revenue surged to $7 billion in the September quarter, up 59% from the same quarter a year earlier.
-In fact, Facebook sales for this quarter are nearly as much its total revenue for all of 2013.
+In fact, Facebook sales for this quarter are nearly as much as its total revenue for all of 2013.

 Facebook's remarkable sales growth has been fueled by its success in transitioning to selling ads on smartphones and tablets.
 Mobile ads now account for 84% of Facebook's overall ad revenue, compared to almost nothing in mid-2012.